micro-community/development/vision.md

 In 2014 I set out to pitch investors to make this happen.
 You can read that first pitch [here](https://gist.github.com/asim/f064d99b37c15c09aa46a9c7ee1c09ba).
 Ultimately no matter what I tried, it wasn't meant to be, but I refused to give up or I should say, the idea refused to give up on me.
-I consumed by the need to do this.
-I open sourced Go Micro in January 2015 and even after failing to raise funding, quit Hailo to pursue the dream of Micro.
+Consumed by the need to do this, I open sourced Go Micro in January 2015 and even after failing to raise funding, quit Hailo to pursue the dream of Micro.

 ## Reality